awsdocs/aws-cpp-developer-guide/doc_source/setup-linux.md

 1. Install [CMake](https://cmake.org/) \(minimum version 3\.2; *maximum version 3\.21*\) and the relevant build tools for your platform\.
 It is recommended to add `cmake` to your `PATH`\.
 To check your version of CMake, open a command prompt and run command **cmake \-\-version**

 1. In a command prompt, navigate to a folder where you want to store the SDK\.
-This example uses a folder called `CodeRepos`\.

 1. Get the latest source code\.